-All the best healthy kosher Passover desserts that are flourless and nothing short of delicious!
+A round-up of the best healthy and easy Kosher Passover desserts that are flourless and nothing short of delicious!

 Every year when April rolls around, I get asked by a reader or three for healthy flourless dessert recipes for Passover.
 I can't blame ya.
 Step aside, sponge cake!